 The Company has global air rights in the United States, Asia-Pacific, Europe, Middle East, Africa, and Latin America.
-As of UAL has a global route network.
-As of December 31, 2012, UAL, through United and Continental and their regional carriers, operates more than 5,500 daily flights to more than 375 the United States and international destinations from the Company’s hubs at Newark Liberty International Airport (Newark Liberty), Chicago O’Hare International Airport (Chicago O’Hare), Denver International Airport (Denver), George Bush Intercontinental Airport (Houston Bush), Hopkins International Airport (Cleveland Hopkins), Los Angeles International Airport (LAX), A.B.
+UAL, through United and its regional carriers, operates an average of more than 5,100 flights a day to 374 airports across six continents from the Company’s hubs at Newark Liberty International Airport (Newark Liberty), Chicago O’Hare International Airport (Chicago O’Hare), Denver International Airport (Denver), George Bush Intercontinental Airport (Houston Bush), Hopkins International Airport (Cleveland), Los Angeles International Airport (LAX), A.B.
 Won Pat International Airport (Guam), San Francisco International Airport (SFO) and Washington Dulles International Airport (Washington Dulles).

-The Company’s marketing alliances include features, such as loyalty program reciprocity; codesharing of flight operations (whereby seats on one carrier’s selected flights can be marketed under the brand name of another carrier); coordination of reservations, ticketing, passenger check-in, baggage handling and flight schedules, and other resource-sharing activities.
-United is a member of Star Alliance, a global integrated airline network.
-As of January 1, 2013, Star Alliance carriers served 1,329 airports in 194 countries with over 21,900 daily flights.
-Current Star Alliance members, in addition to United, are Adria Airways, Aegean Airlines, Air Canada, Air China, Air New Zealand, All Nippon Airways, Asiana Airlines, Austrian Airlines, Avianca/Taca Airlines, Brussels Airlines, Copa Airlines, Croatia Airlines, EGYPTAIR, Ethiopian Airlines, LOT Polish Airlines, Lufthansa, SAS Scandinavian Airlines, Shenzhen Airlines, Singapore Airlines, South African Airways, SWISS, TAM Airlines, TAP Portugal, THAI Airways International, Turkish Airlines and US Airways.
+United has a number of bilateral and multilateral alliances with other airlines, including marketing alliances and joint ventures.
+These marketing alliances typically include one or more features, including loyalty program reciprocity; codesharing of flight operations (whereby seats on one carrier’s selected flights can be marketed under the brand name of another carrier); coordination of reservations, ticketing, passenger check-in, baggage handling, airport lounge access and flight schedules, and other resource-sharing activities that include joint sales and marketing.
+United is a member of Star Alliance, a global integrated airline network co-founded by United in 1997.
+As of January 1, 2014, Star Alliance carriers served 1,328 airports in 195 countries with over 21,900 daily flights.

 United Continental Holdings Inc